 2.6 Conclusions

 This chapter presents and evaluates the storage layer of our scalable architecture for social media data analysis.
 In particular, we leverage the HBase system as the storage substrate, and extend it with a customizable indexing framework to support novel text index structures for handling the special queries of social media data.
 To the best of our knowledge, IndexedHBase is a first in developing a fully customizable indexing framework on a distributed NoSQL database.
-Performance evaluation with real data and queries from Truthy demonstrates that data loading and query evaluation strategies based on our customized index structures are significantly more efficient than implementations using current state-of-the-art distributed text indexing techniques.
+Performance evaluation with real data and queries from Truthy demonstrate that data loading and query evaluation strategies based on our customized index structures are significantly more efficient than implementations using current state-of-the-art distributed text indexing techniques.
 Our experimentation with IndexedHBase leads to serveral interesting conclusions of general significance.

 First of all, parallelization and indexing are key factors in addressing the challenges brought by the sheer data size and special queries of social media data analysis.
 In particular, parallelization should be explored through every stage of data processing, including loading, indexing, and query evaluation.
 Also index structures should be flexible and customizable, rather than static, to effectively take advantage of the special characteristics of the data and achieve the best query evaluation performance at the cost of less storage and computation overhead.
 In order to achieve this, a general customizable indexing framework is necessary.
 Finally, to deal with the large size of intermediate data and results involved in the query evaluation process, complete and reliable parallel processing frameworks such as Hadoop MapReduce are needed.
 Lightweight frameworks like Riak MapReduce are not capable of handling queries involving analysis of large datasets.